What Happens When There Is Sexual Tension Between Friends?

 It might help to gain impartial advice from a counselor if you’re struggling with these feelings.
 You could talk to your doctor or go straight to a counselor, or you could try online counseling services like Regain.Us.Regain.Us offers a free consultation, and after one session, the counselor can let you know if they recommend more meetings.

 Our bodies are designed to work in a certain way.
 We are, after all, animals.
-Although we do not behave in the same way as wild animals, our genetic makeup and our hormones control our behaviors in reaction to different stimuli.
-Sexual attraction and tension are completely natural behaviors, and it’s likely that we will all experience them in our lives.
+Although we do not behave in the same way as wild animals, our genetic makeup and hormones control our reactions to different stimuli.
+Sexual attraction and tension are completely natural behaviors and, likely.
+We will all experience them in our lives.